-Emirates, Etihad, and Qatar Airways are the 3 main Middle Eastern airlines and are considered to offer a better First Class than most other airlines, but are their offerings really that much better than British Airways, and which should you choose for your next First Class flight?
+Emirates, Etihad, and Qatar Airways are the three leading Middle Eastern airlines and are considered to offer a better First Class than most other airlines, but are their offerings that much better than British Airways, and which should you choose for your next First Class flight?

-I have published several trip reports about my recent flights in First with Emirates, Etihad, Qatar, and British Airways.
+We’ve published several trip reports about recent flights in First with Emirates, Etihad, Qatar, and British Airways.
 You can read these reviews below:

 - Review: Etihad Airbus A380 First Class Apartment Review London to Abu Dhabi